-- 18.10 Trailers must display an identical Licence Plate to the licensed vehicle.
-The Council may charge an administrative fee for the duplicate plate. - 18.11 Trailers cannot be used on a hackney carriage rank and should only be used for specific pre-booked journeys, not whilst plying for hire.
+- ix.
+Trailers must display an identical licence plate to the licensed vehicle.
+The Council may charge an administrative fee for the duplicate plate. - x.
+Trailers cannot be used on a hackney carriage rank and should only be used for specific pre-booked journeys, not whilst plying for hire.

-19.0 Tinted Windows
+20.0 Tinted Windows

-- 19.1 The front windscreen, front driver's side window and front passenger's side window must be clear glass.
-Exemption from this requirement will be given for original manufacturer's specification 'light tint' glass. - 19.2 The rear windscreens of any vehicle and the rear passenger compartment side windows of any vehicle shall have visual transmission of light of not less than 70%. - 19.3 This section does not preclude any requirements provided for in any relevant legislation relating to road traffic vehicles.
+- 20.1 The front windscreen, front driver's side window and front passenger's side window must be clear glass.
+Exemption from this requirement will be given for original manufacturer's specification 'light tint' glass. - 20.2 The rear windscreens of any vehicle and the rear passenger compartment side windows of any vehicle shall have visual transmission of light of not less than 70%. - 20.3 This section does not preclude any requirements provided for in any relevant legislation relating to road traffic vehicles.

-20.0 Taxi Signage
+21.0 Taxi Signage

-- 20.1 A hackney carriage shall carry upon the roof, or as an alternative in or on the windscreen of the said vehicle, a sign which shall include the word "Taxi" or "For Hire" and shall be capable of being illuminated internally at all times when the vehicle is plying for hire, but not otherwise; and such sign shall be fixed in such manner and position and to be of such size as shall be approved by the Council. - 20.2 A private hire vehicle shall NOT display any sign which might reasonably be taken to indicate that the vehicle is a hackney carriage, and for this purpose includes the word 'TAXI' or 'CAB' in the singular or the plural, or any word of similar meaning or appearance or such words in combination with any other word or words shall be taken to indicate that the vehicle is a hackney carriage licensed to ply for hire
+- 21.1 A hackney carriage shall carry upon the roof, or as an alternative in or on the windscreen of the said vehicle, a sign which shall include the word "Taxi" or "For Hire" and shall be capable of being illuminated internally at all times when the vehicle is plying for hire, but not otherwise; and such sign shall be fixed in such manner and position and to be of such size as shall be approved by the Council. - 21.2 A private hire vehicle shall NOT display any sign which might reasonably be taken to indicate that the vehicle is a hackney carriage, and for this purpose must not include the word "Taxi" or "Cab" in the singular or the plural, or any word of similar meaning or appearance or such words in combination with any other word or words which shall be taken to indicate that the vehicle is a hackney carriage licensed to ply for hire

-21.0 Fare Meter
+22.0 Fare Meter

-- 21.1 A hackney carriage shall be so constructed or adapted as to be capable of carrying the fare meter in a position acceptable to the Council and visible to all passengers at all times. - 21.2 The Proprietor of the hackney carriage shall cause the official rates of fare to be exhibited in the carriage as to be clearly visible by all passengers.
-The Proprietor shall ensure that at all times the table of fares are kept in such condition that all lettering thereon is clearly visible to the passengers and shall renew the same cards as often as is necessary in order to comply with these conditions.
-Additional copies of the cards may be obtained from the Council. - 21.3 The fare displayed on the taxi meter for the use of this vehicle when plying for hire within the district shall be strictly at the rate calculated in accordance with the scale of fares determined from time to time by the Council.
+- 22.1 A hackney carriage shall be so constructed or adapted as to be capable of carrying the fare meter in a position acceptable to the Council and visible to all passengers at all times. - 22.2 The proprietor of the hackney carriage shall cause the official rates of fare to be exhibited in the carriage as to be clearly visible by all passengers.
+The proprietor shall ensure that at all times the table of fares are kept in such condition that all lettering thereon is clearly visible to the passengers and shall renew the same cards as often as is necessary in order to comply with these conditions.
+Additional copies of the cards may be obtained from the Council. - 22.3 The fare displayed on the taxi meter for the use of this vehicle when plying for hire within the district shall be strictly at the rate calculated in accordance with the scale of fares determined from time to time by the Council. - 22.4 The operator of a private hire vehicle is not required to fit a taximeter but no such vehicle so equipped shall be operated unless the taximeter has been tested by the Council.

-21.4 The Operator of a private hire vehicle is not required to fit a taximeter but no such vehicle so equipped shall be operated unless the taximeter has been tested by the Council.
+23.0 Wheelchair Access

-22.0 Wheelchair Access
+- 23.1 Where a vehicle is to be accessible to wheelchairs the following conditions apply: - a) Access may be through either the side or rear door for wheelchairs.
+The rear access for all passengers must not be blocked by any chair lift once the doors are closed. - b) Emergency signage must be provided where solid wheelchair ramps obscure emergency signs. - c) Wheelchair anchorage points and seat belts must be fitted to the vehicle in accordance with the relevant statutory provisions and British Standard

-- 22.1 Where a vehicle is to be accessible to wheelchairs the following conditions apply: - a Access may be through either the side or rear door for wheelchairs.
-The rear access for all passengers must not to be blocked by any chair lift once the doors are closed. - B Emergency signage must be provided where solid wheelchair ramps obscure emergency signs. - c.
-Wheelchair anchorage points and seat belts must be fitted to the vehicle in accordance with the relevant statutory provisions and British Standard
+Appendix Twelve

-Appendix Thirteen Specification for Minibuses and Multi purpose Vehicles (MPVs)
+Specification for Minibuses and Multi purpose Vehicles (MPVs)